 The Europa macht Schule (Europe meets School) programme brings people together in the spirit of European understanding.
 How does the programme work and who can take part?

-European students get together with a school class to undertake a project focusing on their home country or a European topic.
+International students get together with a school class to undertake a project focusing on their home country or a European topic.
 They spend three to five lessons working on the project – more if required – and the teacher provides support.
 The programme enables those involved to engage with each other, work collaboratively and share ideas beyond language barriers.

 Sign up now!